nrfconnect/ncs-zigbee/docs/configuring.rst

 When the Zigbee stack thread goes to sleep, the Zigbee thread can enter the suspend state for the same amount of time as the stack's sleep.
 The thread will be automatically resumed after the sleep period is over or on an event.

-For this feature to work, make sure to call the :c:func:`zb_set_rx_on_when_idle` ZBOSS API, as described in `Configuring sleepy behavior for end devices`_ in the ZBOSS documentation.
+For this feature to work, make sure to call the :c:func:`zb_set_rx_on_when_idle` ZBOSS API with the ``ZB_FALSE`` parameter before starting the ZBOSS stack.
+This function specifies whether the device should have the radio disabled between the polls to parent.
 This feature does not require enabling any additional options in Kconfig.

 In the :ref:`Zigbee light switch sample <zigbee_light_switch_sample>` in the |NCS|, after you enable the SED behavior extension, the sleepy behavior can be triggered by pressing a predefined button when the device is booting.